 As I was with Moses, so I will be with you; I will never leave you nor forsake you. —Joshua 1:5

-Feeling abandon is a real-life experience after the death of a leader, or someone you have worked closely with for many years.
+It is a new year!
+And with that comes transition, adjustments, and for many a change of seasons whether spiritually or physically, specifically death.
+Feeling abandon is a real-life experience after the death of the leader you have worked closely with for many years.
+Disappointment is also a factor when you have become attached to a leader and especially their leadership style and now have to adjust to another leader.
 My own experience gives insight into how Joshua may have felt after Moses’ death.
 It was indeed a time of transition—CHANGE for purpose—moving forward.
 God had appointed this time to move His people from forty years of wilderness wanderings to possess their inheritance.

 Is it time to possess your promise?

 The Israelites’ transition would result in the promise made to Abraham long ago.
 Not only would this be a geographical move, but it would also mean psychological adjustment for Joshua and the people.

 If we are honest, we don’t always like the way God brings His purposes and promises to pass.
 Usually transition is uncomfortable and puts us in an unsettling position.
 As a result, our opinions and complaints are often fueled by our disappointment and disagreement with the change.
 Nevertheless, if we are really on the Lord’s side, we must exercise another level of faith and trust in the sovereignty of God.
 Transition should cause us to do three (3) things: